ebassi/2016-guadec/2016-guadec.rst

 =============================

 .. note::
-   How was that gorgeous blob of pixels put on the screen?
+   How was that gorgeous blob of gray pixels put on the screen?
 At that time, each GTK widget was backed by an X11 window for the output.
-Each window had various X11 parafernalia: a colormap, where colors would be allocated on the server; a visual, representing the number and depth of color channels available to the application; and a graphics context, which would provide a set of operations to be performed by the client on the server.
+Each window had various X11 parafernalia: a colormap, where colors would be allocated on the server; a visual, representing the number and depth of color channels available to the application; and a graphics context, which would provide a set of operations to be performed by the client on the server, like stipple patterns.

 ----